-What is Net Neutrality?
-Why is it so important?
+What Is Net Neutrality?
+Why Is It So important?

-Tiered Internet & Net Neutrality:
+Tiered Internet & Net Neutrality

 Soon after tiered internet was relegated, other alternative methods to earn effortless money popped up.
 By tampering with the web traffic, the network providers could indirectly control the website people visited.
 For example, ISP can manipulate the traffic on the web to tamper with a server to bring it down and force the user to visit another site because the site is paying a huge sum to route to its website.

 It was in October 2007, Barack Obama pledged to support net neutrality.
 In May 2010, the Federal Communications Commission (FCC) introduced, strong net neutrality protections which stated that the ISP can not block any sites or impose limits on any user.
 Just weeks after FCC passed such restriction, Verizon Communications, a telecom company filed a federal lawsuit against FCC in Jan 2011.
 On Jan 14, 2014, a federal appeals court struck down FCC’s 2010 rule.
 On the very next day, a petition was created which went on to be signed by 105,572 users to “Restore Net Neutrality By Directing the FCC to Classify Internet Providers as ‘Common Carriers’. ” Over the next few months the continuous proposals of rule-making were reconsidered and in Nov 2014, President Obama directs FCC to articulate the strongest possible laws to protect net neutrality.
 Finally on Feb 26, 2015, FCC votes in favor of the cause.